tarasowski/backend/dynamodb/004_relational_data_modeling.md

 * If you are registering a customer, does this customer needs to have an address?
 No (we add 0).
 Does this customer can have multiple addresses, Yes (we add M) -> 0,M
 * Does the address needs to have a customer?
 Yes. (we add 1) Can an address have multiple customers? (we add M) Yes -> 1,M

-**Note:** If both entities have both X,M and X,M you can use as a pattern an aggregation table (lookup table).
+**Note:** If both entities have both X,M and X,M you can use as a pattern an aggregation table (bridge table).
 In the examples above it's `CustomerAddresses`.

 0 = is not required (minimum)
 1 = is required